Inequality

 For my assessment of Milei’s first year in office, see:

-I recommend this interview with Milei:
+I also recommend this interview with Milei:

 Activity: Complete the Stock Market Crash worksheet